Anti-Pattern-Inc/saasus-platform-document/docs/saas-development-console/tiered-unit.md

 ---
 In unit measurement settings, you set the smallest unit of measurement which serves as the basis for rate calculation.
-'Tiered units' are like mobile phone packet charges, where a fixed fee is incurred at each usage stage, 'Stepped-rate units' are like volume discounts, where the unit price fluctuates according to usage.
+'Tiered units' are like mobile phone packet charges, where a fixed fee is incurred at each usage stage, 'Tiered usage units' are like volume discounts, where the unit price fluctuates according to usage.

 Applying the respective definitions, I will explain the method for calculating charges in the case of making 15 comments.